Wigwa/QUOTE-APP/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+## Author

+Lucy Wigwa

+## Description

+This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.

+## Live Page

+## Technologies Used

+* HTML5
+* CSS
+* AngulerCLI
+* Bootstrap

+## Contact Information

+If you have any question or contributions, please email me at lucywigwa7@gmail.com

+## License
+* *MIT License:*
+* Copyright (c) 2020

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.